Vedant-dema/dashboard/docs/roadmap/InternalChat-Roadmap.md

 3. Reliability and support readiness are in place
 4. Budget and timeline are still aligned
 5. Team capacity is sufficient for next scope

+Continuity checks that must be explicitly signed off:

+6. Backup/restore drill evidence is available
+7. DR command roles and communication chain are confirmed
+8. Customer/user communication templates are ready for incidents

 ---